2020 Royal Challengers Bangalore season

 The 2020 season was the 13th season for the IPL cricket franchise Royal Challengers Bangalore.
 They were one of the eight teams to compete in the tournament.

 On 14 February RCB revealed their new logo for the team which features a lion.
 On 2 November 2020, they qualified for the playoffs for the first time since 2016.
 However, they lost against Sunrisers Hyderabad in the Eliminator, finishing the tournament in 4th place.

 Background

 Player retention and transfers

 The Royal Challengers Bangalore retained 13 players and released eleven players.
 On 31 August 2020, Royal Challengers signed Adam Zampa to replace Kane Richardson.

 Retained players: Virat Kohli, Moeen Ali, Yuzvendra Chahal, Parthiv Patel, Mohammed Siraj, Umesh Yadav, Pawan Negi, Devdutt Padikkal, Gurkeerat Singh Mann, Washington Sundar, Shivam Dube, Navdeep Saini, AB de Villiers.

-Released players: Marcus Stoinis, Shimron Hetmyer, Akshdeep Nath, Nathan Coulter-Nile, Colin de Grandhomme, Prayas Ray Barman, Tim Southee, Kulwant Khejroliya, Himmat Singh, Heinrich Klaasen, Milind Kumar.
+Released players: Marcus Stoinis, Shimron Hetmyer, Akshdeep Nath, Nathan Coulter-Nile, Colin de Grandhomme, Shaheershah PH, Prayas Ray Barman, Tim Southee, Kulwant Khejroliya, Himmat Singh, Heinrich Klaasen, Milind Kumar.